SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ~~~

 * J: type
+ * 00: unconditional
+ * 01: If %0 is not NIL.
+ * 10: If %0 is NIL.
+ * 11: unused
-* I: Index into target array
+* I: Index into raw data table

 #### Return from function